wimpysworld/deb-get/EXTREPO.md

 The variables defined in the package definition file are the following:

 * `DEFVER`: An integer greater than or equal to `1` that represents the version of the package definition.
 It must be incremented every time `ASC_KEY_URL`, `GPG_KEY_URL`, `APT_REPO_URL`, `APT_REPO_OPTIONS` or `PPA` are added, changed or removed, or the package installation method changes.
 * `ARCHS_SUPPORTED`: A space-separated list of supported architectures, following the format used by `dpkg --print-architecture`.
+Alternatively it can be set to `all`, if the package is compatible with all architectures.
 * `CODENAMES_SUPPORTED`: A space-separated list of supported upstream codenames, supporting the values from `UPSTREAM_CODENAME`.
+If a `+` is appended to the end of an codename, it will be set as the minimum version for its respective distro.
 * `ASC_KEY_URL`: A URL to the ASCII-armored keyring file.
 * `GPG_KEY_URL`: A URL to the binary keyring file.
 * `GPG_KEY_ID`: The Key ID to be fetched from a keyserver.